Rapper Fetty Wap's 'Trap Queen' crowns Billboard 200 chart

-LOS ANGELES (Reuters) - Rapper Fetty Wap’s first album topped the Billboard 200 chart on Monday, following a wave of hit singles including hip hop anthem “Trap Queen.”
+LOS ANGELES, Oct 5 (Reuters) - Rapper Fetty Wap’s first album topped the Billboard 200 chart on Monday, following a wave of hit singles including hip hop anthem “Trap Queen.”

 In its debut week, the self-titled album from the 24-year-old New Jersey rapper sold 75,000 albums, 270,000 songs and was streamed 39 million times, totaling 129,000 units in the week ending Oct.
 1, according to figures from Nielsen SoundScan.